Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 A buyer’s inspection can change the entire tone of a transaction.

-Even when a home is well maintained, inspection reports can feel overwhelming to buyers.
-If issues appear unexpectedly, buyers may request repairs, credits, price reductions, or in some cases, cancel during the option period.
+Even when a home has been well maintained, a lengthy inspection report can feel overwhelming to buyers.
+When issues appear unexpectedly, buyers may request repairs, credits, price reductions, or other concessions.

 A pre-listing inspection may help sellers: